corda/token-sdk/README.md

       nullable parameter.
 If it was set to null then the token selection mechanism would always generate a new confidential identity for the change holder.
-This behaviour is a little counter-intuitive so it have been changed in RC-03.
+This behaviour is a little counter-intuitive so it has been changed in RC-03.

     * RC03: